sparkflows/sparkflows-docs/docs/aws/admin-guide/planning.rst

 Installation
 --------

 Fire Insights can be installed on a standalone EC2 machine,  AWS Fargate or AWS EKS.
-The jobs triggered by the users would be able to access and process data stored in S3, HDFS, Redshift, Kinesis and other EC2 storage.
-Compute connections can also be created in Fire Insights to connect to AWS EMR, AWS Glue.
+The jobs triggered by the users would be able to access and process data stored in S3, HDFS, Redshift, Kinesis, DynamoDB etc.

+The jobs executed by Fire Insights can run on the standalone EC2 machine.
+Or it can be configured to execute them on AWS EMR or AWS Glue.
+Compute connections can be created in Fire Insights to multiple AWS EMR Clusters or AWS Glue connections.

 Costs